gdgc-metu-aiml/metubot/readme.md

 ## 📂 Required Files & Keys

-Users must generate their own database files.
+Users must generate their own database files by running db_creator/db_creator.py.
+The files to be added to the database should be in .csv or .pdf format and must be placed in the db_creator/data/ directory.
+After creation, the generated faiss_index/ and bm25_retriever.pkl should be moved to the specified paths.
 Place the required database and API key files in the `v1.6` directory as follows:

 ```
 v1.6/faiss_index/